 The project focusses on the combination of acceptance, regulation and innovation to make technological solutions socially robust, ecologically effective, and economically viable.
 To this end, the project analyses key technology fields of the mobility transition, such as new battery systems, e-mobility in microgrids, urban drones, autonomous driving, GentleCars, Hyperloop, urban cable cars and AI-based mobility systems.
 The technology fields are evaluated in terms of their contribution to climate protection, social acceptance and potential for conflict, regulatory feasibility, and their innovation and market potential.

-Team: Sabine Schröder (Project manager), Prof. Dr. Hans-Liudger Dienel (scientific advice), Dr. Filipe Mello Rose, Erik Ooms
+Team: Sabine Schröder (Projektleitung), Prof. Dr. Hans-Liudger Dienel (wissenschaftliche Beratung), Laura Drechsel, Erik Ooms